microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence.md

 You can learn more about DOP feedback at https://aka.ms/dopfeedback.

-You will go through the follow exercises in this module to see built-in query intelligence in action:
+You will go through the following exercises in this module to see built-in query intelligence in action:

 <dl>